-9. RELATED PARTY TRANSACTIONS
+8. RELATED PARTY TRANSACTIONS

-For the years ended December 31, 2020 and 2019, the Company paid approximately \$5 thousand and \$27 thousand, respectively, in consulting fees to a director of the Company.
-As of December 31, 2020, the Company did not have an accrued liability for consulting fees to a director of the Company.
+For the year ended December 31, 2020, the Company paid approximately \$5 thousand in consulting fees to a director of the Company.
+No consulting fees were paid to this director during the year ended December 31, 2021.

-The Company's Chief Financial Officer/Chief Operating Officer and affiliates of the Company's Interim Chief Executive Officer subscribed for units in the Company's October 2020 Offering.
+An officer of the Company and affiliates of an officer and director subscribed for units in the Company's October 2020 Offering (see Note 3).